Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/shader/mobile.md

-# Custom Shaders on Mobile Devices
+# Shaders on Mobile Devices

 [[toc]]